+8. Weekly Hand-In Problems

-Weekly Hand-In Problems: You must complete all written components in order to pass the course.
+You must complete all written components in order to pass the course.

-For most weeks of the course there will be a problem, or several problems, assigned for completion during class.
+10% of your grade will be based upon weekly hand-in problems.
+For most days of the course there will be a problem, or several problems, assigned for completion during class.
 You will be able to work on these problems with other students in the class.
 At the end of the class, the problems will be handed in to the instructor, who will mark them and return them to you by the following class.
-These problems will not be scheduled in advance, although I expect to give at least one problem set per week, and there may be more than one.
+These problems may not be scheduled in advance, although I expect to give at least one problem set per class, and there may be more than one.
 You are to come to class prepared to complete problems on the assigned chapter, in anticipation of having a problem to complete given to you in class.
-As it is recognized that on occasion some students may need to miss a class during the term, I will count your grade on your best 80% of the submissions.
-So, if I give the class questions to complete in 20 different classes, then I will count the best 16 submissions.
+It may or may not have been on the assigned problems list for the class.